 Trade groups back TDEC’s rollback of construction regulations

-An apartment building under construction on McEwen Drive in Franklin.
+An apartment building under construction in Williamson County.
 (Photo: staff)

 Cindy Whitt and Judy Alexander, neighbors in the Westhaven subdivision in Williamson County for nearly 15 years, have watched their development grow from a small new-build subdivision of 500 homes to now more than 2,500.

 In that time, on their regular walks together, they’ve also witnessed the results of dwindling green space as construction has surged: